Parmin/training/advanced-administrators-training/src/instructor.rst

 is mostly beneficial for operations/DBAs, but developers may also find content interesting.

-The Advanced Operations Training session should ideally follow on from a MongoDB training course, as candidates will be using prior knowledge to complete exercises.
+The Advanced Administrators' Training session should ideally follow on from a MongoDB training course, as candidates will be using prior knowledge to complete exercises.
 This is not designed for complete beginners.